Mose Allison

 About

-Mose Allison (born November 11, 1927, Tippo, Mississippi, USA - died November 15, 2016, Hilton Head, South Carolina, USA) was an American jazz blues pianist and singer.
+Born November 11, 1927, Tippo, Mississippi, USA, died November 15, 2016, Hilton Head, South Carolina, USA

 He was born outside Tippo, Mississippi on his grandfather's farm, which was known as The Island "because Tippo Bayou encircles it."
 He took piano lessons from age five, picked cotton, played piano in grammar school and trumpet in high school, and wrote his first song at age thirteen.
-He went to college at the University of Mississippi for a while, then enlisted in the U.S. Army for two years.
+He attended the University of Mississippi for a while, then enlisted in the U.S. Army for two years.
 Shortly after mustering out, he enrolled at Louisiana State University, from which he was graduated in 1952 with a BA in English with a minor in Philosophy.

-It was not until 1963 that his record label allowed him to release an album entirely of vocals.
-Entitled "Mose Allison Sings", it was a collection of songs that paid tribute to artists of the Mojo Triangle: Sonny Boy Williamson ("Eyesight to the Blind"), Jimmy Rogers ("That's All Right") and Willie Dixon ("The Seventh Son").
-However, it was an original composition in the album that brought him the most attention – "Parchman Farm".
+A compilation album entirely of vocals from previously released Prestige LPs, "Mose Allison Sings" (Prestige PR 7279), was released in 1963.
+It is a collection of songs that paid tribute to artists of the Mojo Triangle: Sonny Boy Williamson ("Eyesight to the Blind"), Jimmy Rogers ("That's All Right") and Willie Dixon ("The Seventh Son").
+However, it was an original composition on the anthology that brought him the most attention – "Parchman Farm" (originally released on "Local Color", Prestige PR 7121, and recorded in 1957).
 For more than two decades, "Parchman Farm" was his most requested song.
 He dropped it from his playlist in the 1980's because some critics felt it was politically incorrect.
 Allison explained to Nine-O-One Network Magazine: "I don't do the cotton sack songs much anymore.
 You go to the Mississippi Delta and there are no cotton sacks.
 It's all machines and chemicals."
+His 1987 recorded album "Ever Since The World Ended" (Blue Note 48015) received the highest rating (5 starts) in the February 1988 issue of "DownBeat".

 Allison was inducted into the Long Island Music Hall of Fame in 2006.